-- Indian Trails Bus Lines Calendar Year 2018: For northbound runs, there were 101 boardings and 883 alightings in Sheboygan.
-For southbound runs, there were 625 boardings and 129 alightings in Sheboygan.
-There was a total of 9,224 trips provided on all northbound runs for the entire service corridor, while there was a total of 7,784 trips provided on all southbound runs for the entire service corridor. - Indian Trails Bus Lines January through September 2019: For northbound runs, there were 78 boardings and 742 alightings in Sheboygan.
+- Indian Trails Bus Lines January through September 2019: For northbound runs, there were 78 boardings and 742 alightings in Sheboygan.
 For southbound runs, there were 628 boardings and 82 alightings in Sheboygan.
-There was a total of 6,659 trips provided on all northbound runs for the entire service corridor, while there was a total of 5,222 trips provided on all southbound runs for the entire service corridor. - Jefferson Bus Lines Calendar Year 2018: For northbound runs, there were 208 boardings and 340 alightings in Sheboygan.
-For southbound runs, there were 243 boardings and 280 alightings in Sheboygan.
-There was a total of 9,835 trips provided on all northbound runs for the entire service corridor, while there was a total of 9,954 trips provided on all southbound runs for the entire service corridor. - Jefferson Bus Lines January through September 2019: For northbound runs, there were 176 boardings and 288 alightings in Sheboygan.
-For southbound runs, there were 182 boardings and 220 alightings in Sheboygan.
-There was a total of 7,751 trips provided on all northbound runs for the entire service corridor, while there was a total of 7,857 trips provided on all southbound runs for the entire service corridor. - Lamers Connect: No data regarding demand are available.
-Indian Trails and Jefferson Bus Lines are subsidized by WisDOT (and therefore must submit quarterly ridership reports to that agency in order to receive the subsidy), while Lamers Connect is not subsidized by WisDOT, and therefore, its demand data are proprietary in nature and are not disclosed to the public.
+There was a total of 6,659 trips provided on all northbound runs for the entire service corridor, while there was a total of 5,222 trips provided on all southbound runs for the entire service corridor.
+No data were collected for Indian Trails Bus Lines after September 2019. - Jefferson Bus Lines Calendar Year 2019: For northbound runs, there were 264 boardings and 409 alightings in Sheboygan.
+For southbound runs, there were 259 boardings and 317 alightings in Sheboygan.
+There was a total of 10,983 trips provided on all northbound runs for the entire service corridor, while there was a total of 11,166 trips provided on all southbound runs for the entire service corridor. - Jefferson Bus Lines January through August 2020: For northbound runs, there were 101 boardings and 196 alightings in Sheboygan.
+For southbound runs, there were 139 boardings and 123 alightings in Sheboygan.
+There was a total of 4,447 trips provided on all northbound runs for the entire service corridor, while there was a total of 4,108 trips provided on all southbound runs for the entire service corridor.
+Demand was depressed after February 2020 due to the COVID-19 pandemic. - Lamers Connect: No data regarding demand are available.
+Lamers Connect is not subsidized by WisDOT, and therefore, its demand data are proprietary in nature and are not disclosed to the public.